Piano Rhythm Patterns Every Player Should Know

 Frequently Asked Questions

-Rhythm patterns in music are essentially templates that can be used to create/play music on any instrument.
+Rhythmic patterns in music are essentially templates that can be used to create/play music on any instrument.
 It’s a template of how the notes are played, rather than which notes are played.
 That means you are shown what “rhythm” to play, and you can use any notes/chords you want.
-For example, a rhythm pattern may indicate you are to play a chord on each beat of a measure, or play a chord only on the 1 and 3 counts of a measure, etc. The rhythm itself heavily influences the feeling, bounce or “vibe” of the music.
+For example, a pattern may indicate you are to play a chord on each beat of a measure, or play a chord only on the 1 and 3 counts of a measure, etc. The rhythm itself heavily influences the feeling, bounce or “vibe” of the music.

 Final Thoughts